amber-lang/amber-docs/docs/0.5.0-alpha/basic_syntax/expressions.md

 ## Arithmetic Operations

-Arithmetic operations can only be used on `Num` data type.
+Arithmetic operations can only be used on `Int` and `Num` data types.
 Here is the list of all available ones:
 - `+` Arithmetic sum
 - `-` Substraction
 - `*` Multiplication